astronomer/airflow-provider-sample/README.md

 ### Python Packaging Scripts

-Your `setup.py` file should contain all of the appropriate metadata and dependencies required to build your package.
-Use the [sample `setup.py` file](https://github.com/astronomer/airflow-provider-sample/blob/main/setup.py) in this repository as a starting point for your own project.
+Your `pyproject.toml` file should contain all of the appropriate metadata and dependencies required to build your package.
+Use the [sample `pyproject.toml` file](https://github.com/astronomer/airflow-provider-sample/blob/main/pyproject.toml) in this repository as a starting point for your own project.

-If some of the options for building your package are variables or user-defined, you can specify a `setup.cfg` file instead.

 To improve discoverability of your provider package on PyPI, it is recommended to [add classifiers](https://packaging.python.org/en/latest/tutorials/packaging-projects/#configuring-metadata) to the package's metadata.
 The following standard classifiers should be used in addition to any others you may choose to include: